 Recent collaborations with star directors Sofia Coppola (La Traviata, with Valentino costumes) and Woody Allen (Gianni Schicchi, available on DVD and BluRay by Sony) resulted in international acclaim and all sold out performances in Los Angeles, Valencia and Rome.

 Upcoming performances include his role debuts as Rafael in Penella’s The Wild Cat in Los Angeles and as Rodolfo in Luisa Miller in Barcelona.
 He will be Alfredo in La Traviata in Oman, Hoffmann in The Tales of Hoffmann in Naples, the Duke in Rigoletto in Hamburg, Faust in La Damnation de Faust in concert on Mexico City’s Bellas Artes, as well as concerts in Tucson, Mexico City, Honduras and Paris, among many others.

-In addition to an impressive existing discography, the artist’s first solo CD, entitled Arturo Chacón le canta a México, featuring some of the most beautiful Mexican music ever written and accompanied by his hometown orchestra, Orquesta Filarmónica de Sonora.
-It was released on the Naxos Label in May 2014.
+In addition to an extensive existing operatic discography, the artist’s first solo CD is available.
+Arturo Chacón le canta a México features some of the most beautiful Mexican music ever written, and is accompanied by the Orquesta Filarmónica de Sonora.

-In the 2011/2012 season, Arturo made his La Scala di Milano debut as Hoffmann, and received a very warm reception from the audience and press: “He excellently portrayed the lovelorn poet, with a youthfulness that only made him more attractive, exhibiting great mastery over his instrument and an indeed pleasant high register, all in all, a brilliant participation.”
-(GB Opera) (www.ArturoChaconCruz.com)
+He made his La Scala debut as Hoffmann, and received a very warm reception from the audience and press: “He excellently portrayed the lovelorn poet, with a youthfulness that only made him more attractive, exhibiting great mastery over his instrument and an indeed pleasant high register, all in all, a brilliant participation."
+(GB Opera)